OfficeDev/Microsoft-Teams-Samples/samples/graph-meeting-notification/csharp/README.md

 createdDate: "10-08-2022 00:16:45"
 ---

-# This is a sample application that shows the usage of Graph CRUD operations related to team tags.
+# This is a sample demonstrates use of online meeting subscription including resource data.

 This is a sample application which demonstrates use of online meeting subscription that will post notifications when user joined/left and when meeting start/end.